davidchambers/string-format/README.md

 is a sequence of characters beginning with `{` and ending with `}`.

 ## About this Fork
-dchamber's original version implemented nested variable interpolation, and included support for _transformations_ that would provide functionality similar to the _conversions_ in python's str.format()
+dchambers's original version implemented nested variable interpolation, and included support for _transformations_ that would provide functionality similar to the _conversions_ in python's str.format()